 However, the TLR 7 SUB are sold separately for 4 different versions:

 - M1913 (Fits more gun frames than subcompact)

-If you own G43X, P365 and other Subcompact guns, you might have to buy all 3 models just so that you can get the specific rail clamp.
+If you own a Glock 43X, a P365 and other Subcompact guns, you might have to buy all 3 models just so that you can get the specific rail clamp.

 The Glock version actually uses the same key #1 as the M1913 version, but the clamp size is different.
 See picture above.